numalj/John-Mayer-Lyrics-Analysis/README.md

 ## Conclusion

 Even though this was a very open ended project, I managed to learn a bunch of different techniques and practice visualizations.
 There are a lot of additional steps that can be done that I just didn't have the time to.
-It would also be interesting to see how these finding match with the music in each song/album.
+It would also be interesting to see
+* How these findings match with the music in each song/album
+* Do a similar analysis with other artists and compare artists with each other